levinion/fzfmenu/README.md

-# ffmenu
+# fzfmenu

-ffmenu is an application launcher inspired by [using_fzf_as_a_dmenurofi_replacement](https://www.reddit.com/r/commandline/comments/jatyek/using_fzf_as_a_dmenurofi_replacement/).
-It harnesses the power of fzf’s fuzzy search to offer a unified tool for i3-wm users, enabling quick application launching, efficient window switching (via window-jump and i3ipc), and process management (search/kill), run history commands.
+fzfmenu is an application launcher inspired by [using_fzf_as_a_dmenurofi_replacement](https://www.reddit.com/r/commandline/comments/jatyek/using_fzf_as_a_dmenurofi_replacement/).
+It harnesses the power of fzf’s fuzzy search to offer a unified tool for i3-wm users, enabling quick application launching, efficient window switching (via window-jump and i3ipc), and process management (search/kill), running history commands.

 ## Dependencies